Top Ten Tips for Reducing Household Waste

 - Set Up Your Recycling in a convenient place.
 This sounds like a little thing, but it has a big impact!
 We found that if we have bins for newspaper, mixed paper, and bottles and cans next to each other in the kitchen, we were more likely to use it than if we had to walk downstairs and outside every time we wanted to recycle a tin can.
 These are all “dry” recyclables, so they should be washed clean and won’t smell.
 Don’t be afraid to put them out in the open.
 If you have a nice set of baskets, people are more likely to ask what your system is all about, and you can share your recycling knowledge.

 - Compost!
 This is the single most effective way to cut your garbage output.
 According the the David Suzuki Foundation, “roughly 40% of the waste in our landfills is compostable organic matter”.
 That’s crazy!
 If you compost properly, composts don’t smell, and you can cut your trips to take out the odorous trash by half!
-You can get a small worm composter for your deck or kitchen or a bigger one for outside.
+You can get a small worm composter for your deck or kitchen.
+Townsite does not encourage outside compost bins due to the wildlife in our area.
 See the resources page for more info.

 - Recycle everything you can.
 I mean everything.
 Look on your municipal website or give them a call to find out exactly what they take.
 Do a bit of research to seek out alternative recyclers – maybe ther don’t take milk containers in your curbside pick up, but they might at your local grocers.
 We find it helps to have a list posted on the inside of a kitchen cupboard as a quick reference.
 Remember that even little bits, like paper receipts, are recyclable, and small things add up.